xakz/after-dark/index.md

 And, finally, adjust your [Customized CSS](#custom-css), 404 page and `/meta/theme-color` as necessary.

+#### Favicon

+After Dark comes preinstalled with a tiny SVG favicon embedded into every page.
+To customize it create a file named `favicon.html` under `/layouts/partials` within your site and place an [`icon` link](http://devdocs.io/html/link_types#icon) within it.

+**Why SVG?** Simple.
+They have a smaller file size and are more flexible.
+SVG favicons can be styled with CSS or even animated with JavaScript.
+Firefox added support for them in Release 41, and Chrome has [an open issue](https://bugs.chromium.org/p/chromium/issues/detail?id=294179) tracking the support request.

 ## Contributing

 If you've spotted a bug or would like to make an enhancement suggestion, please [open an issue on GitHub](https://github.com/comfusion/after-dark/issues).
 Build something awesome with After Dark?
 [Add it to the wiki](https://github.com/comfusion/after-dark/wiki) for others to see.
-For general questions or support, please feel free to reach out to me directly at: [https://habd.as/contact](https://habd.as/contact).
-Thanks!
+For general questions or support, please feel free to [reach out directly](https://comfusionllc.com/contact).

 ## License